Logo light mode the Fabryk

 Akhaltsikhe is an ideal base for exploring the surrounding region.
 This charming city offers a relaxed atmosphere and is surrounded by lush, green hills, making it a refreshing contrast to some of Georgia's drier areas.
 With fewer tourists, Akhaltsikhe provides a more authentic, very laid-back experience, perfect for those seeking a quieter destination.
 The well-maintained roads in the area also make it easy to navigate, adding to the overall convenience of your stay.
 A must-see is the impressive Rabati Castle, a historical fortress complex that has been restored and now houses museums, gardens, and even a church, reflecting the area’s rich, multicultural past.

-A medieval stone castle with conical roofs, reminiscent of Vardzia's storied caves, is nestled among dense, green forested hills under a cloudy sky.
+A medieval monastery castle with conical roofs, reminiscent of Vardzia's storied caves, is nestled among dense, green forested hills under a cloudy sky.
 The scene is serene and lush, with the castle partially obscured by trees.

 The secluded, Sapara Monastery, just 10 kilometers outside of Akhaltsikhe